MathieuNls/bianca/bianca.md

 \input{tex/null.tex}

 In Figures \ref{fig:null2} and \ref{fig:null1}, we show two commits that belong to the Okhttp and Druid systems, respectively.
 In these figures, the statements shown in red are the ones that triggered the match between the two commits.
 The Okhttp commit was submitted in February 2014, while the one from Druid was submitted in April 2016.
 The Druid commit was introduced to fix a bug, which was caused by a prior commit, submitted in March 2016.
 The bug consisted of invoking a function on a null reference, which led to a null pointer exception, causing the system to crash.
-This bug could have been avoided if if the Druid developers had access to the Okhttp commit.
+This bug could have been avoided if the Druid developers had access to the Okhttp commit.

-In this second example, we present a case where BIANCA could have been used to avoid inserting a bug related to race conditions in multi-threaded code.
+In a second example, we present a case where BIANCA could have been used to avoid inserting a bug related to race conditions in multi-threaded code.

 \input{tex/thread.tex}